zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 3. Enter your Azure account credentials in the browser window that appears.

-4. If presented with a prompt to enter a password for a new keyring, enter "**Password.1!!**" as the password, and select **Continue**.
+4. If presented with a prompt to enter a password for a new keyring, enter "**Password.1!!**" as the password and select **Continue**.

     ![Choose password for new keyring dialog, with Password.1!! entered in the password and confirm boxes.](media/ubuntu-new-keyring.png "Choose password window")